TutsWiki/source/content/blog/developing-and-deploying-clojure-web-application.md

 ### Deploying to Amazon EC2
 Now we’re ready to put this app into production.
 I'll walk through the steps needed for to deploying to EC2 using the standard [EC2 command line tools](https://aws.amazon.com/cli/), but the process would be similar for other hosting providers.

-Start be allocating by setting up a security group and SSH keypair for the application:
+Start by setting up a security group and SSH keypair for the application:

 ```bash
 ec2-add-group adder -d "adder deployment"